Maintainer guide¶

 , where <type>

-is the issue type (see the section on commit types), <issue>
+is the issue type (see the section on commit messages), <issue>

 is the issue number, <description>

-Each feature branch must be tied to exactly 1 issue and result in 1 commit to main.
-That means that branches must be squash-merged.
+Each feature branch MUST be tied to exactly 1 issue and SHOULD result in 1 commit to main.
+That means that branches SHOULD normally be squash-merged.

 Example